yungwine/ton-connect-bot/README.md

 # ton-connect-bot
 A simple bot written on Python to interact with TON wallets using Ton Connect protocol

+The running public instance can be found at https://t.me/test_tonconnect_bot

 ## How to launch

 ### Redis